Land0fChocolate/NewEmeraldRomHack/README.md

 - TMs from #51 to #99 have been added.
 They are similar to the gen 7 TM set (TODO: make list).
 - New shops and updates to existing shops to stock later gen items and new TMs.
 - Removed badge boosts
+- Pokemon IVs and EVs can be viewed in the summary screen by pressing the L and R buttons.
 - Wild Encounters adjusted.
 	- Both Latias and Latios are available roaming
 	- All Legendary and Mythical Pokemon can be repeatedly acquired.